Frequently Asked Questions

 The sequence is offered at the Kent campus only.

-You will have hospital based clinicals at Robinson Memorial Hospital, Cleveland Clinic Foundation, University Hospitals, Akron General Medical Center, or Akron City Hospital to name a few.
+You will have hospital based clinicals at University Hospitals Portage Medical Center (formerly Robinson Memorial), Cleveland Clinic Foundation, University Hospitals, Akron General Medical Center, or Akron City Hospital to name a few.
 We also work with non-hospital agencies such as Jennings Center for Older Adults, Town Hall II, and Coleman Professional Services to name only a few.
 We use over 90 clinical sites.

 You will be taking classes full-time.
 Most semesters are at or near 18 credit hours.
 The sequence curriculum can be found on our website.